PythonAberdeen/user_group/2021-12/intermediate/readme.md

 # APUG December 2021 Intermediate Challenge

-Click [here](https://github.com/PythonAberdeen/user_group/blob/master/2021-12/intermediate/challenge.ipynb) to vie this challenege as a Jupyter Notebook.
+Click [here](https://github.com/PythonAberdeen/user_group/blob/master/2021-12/intermediate/challenge.ipynb) to view or download this challenege as a Jupyter Notebook.

 To get you started, here is a template for a decorator which does not take arguments: